WPTechInnovation/wpw-doc-dev/docs/nodejs.md

 !!! warning

 	Make sure you only use test keys.
-If you use live keys, you'll begin Worldpay's boarding process.

 To add your own test API keys:

 1. Login to [Worldpay Online](https://www.online.worldpay.com).
 2. Go to **Settings**.
 3. Then click **API Keys**.